 ASC has jurisdiction only over commercial messages broadcast by Canadian stations or on behalf of Canadian advertisers.

 (b) Clearance and Consultation − No broadcaster shall broadcast any children's advertising that has not received the prior

-approval of the Children's Advertising Section.
+approval of the Children's Clearance Committee.
 The prior approval is not mandatory for children's advertising that is carried

-in one market only but individual broadcasters are responsible for ensuring that such commercial messages do conform to the Children’s Code.
+in one market only, but individual broadcasters are responsible for ensuring that such commercial messages conform to the

 Because of the time and expense involved in creating television advertising, it is recommended that where any reasonable